pema-s/techwritingandbeyond/about_me.md

 **Hola!**

-I'm a technical writer by luck and a tech docs ethusiast by choice.
-I love all things docs and I'm on the path to learning developer experience to create docs that matter!
+I'm a Technical Writer by luck and a tech docs ethusiast by choice.
+I love all things documentation and I'm on the path to learning developer experience to create docs that matter!

 Connect with me on [LinkedIn](https://www.linkedin.com/in/pema-sherpa-technical-writer/)